 But it was something Alex Lewis mentioned the other day that prompted a further examination regarding this topic: "There's also the little fact that after Xenophon Anthony is named as possibly being Zodiac, the Zodiac murders abruptly stop."
 This of course could be merely coincidental and as yet it can be argued there is nothing definitive in the way of fingerprints or DNA has pointed directly to any suspect.
 However, we do not know if any of the fingerprints on the Stine taxicab were left by the Zodiac Killer.
 This fourth eyewitness was crucial - not only because the 8-year-old child actually identified a man by name - but because it was stated he was a 'witness in the murder of the cab driver,' which effectively placed him at the scene.
 Using ancestry records it was possible to identify the owner of 3898 Washington Street on October 11th 1969 as Alexander Henry von Hafften.
 He had a son of 8 years and 2 months who lived at this residence, and it is likely this is the child mentioned in the FBI document, who recognized Xenophon Anthony from his bedroom window that night, directly overlooking the crime scene.

 Xenophon Anthony was born in 1931, making him 38 years old in 1969, around the correct age range as testified by Officer Donald Fouke.
 He was married to Valerie Ann Moore in 1956 in Los Angeles, California.
 They lived in San Marino, California for ten years, before relocating to San Francisco around 1966.
 San Marino is situated 50 miles from Riverside.
-David Oranchak of Zodiackillerciphers.com unearthed that Ancestry.com had a college yearbook entry for his wife, listing her residence in Riverside, CA. Could there be a link to Riverside.
-Xenophon Anthony would have been 25 years of age in 1966, just around the time of the move.
+David Oranchak of Zodiackillerciphers.com unearthed that Ancestry.com had a college yearbook entry for his wife, listing her residence in Riverside, CA. Could there be a link to Riverside?
+Xenophon Anthony would have been 25 years of age in 1966, at about the time of the move.
 But one must stress, that these and the following are simple observations and certainly do not make Anthony the Zodiac Killer, only a subject that was investigated.